-Coverage for a subscriber and enrolled dependents may be continued for up to 90 days, or as otherwise required by law, when the employer grants the subscriber a leave of absence and subscription charges continue to be paid.

-Family and Medical Leave Act (FMLA)

-Under FMLA, employers must let an employee and dependents stay on the plan during a leave of absence that meets the requirements of FMLA.
-Employees have this right if:

-- FMLA applies to the employer.
+Continued Eligibility for a Disabled Child Coverage may continue beyond the limiting age (see Dependent Eligibility) for a child who cannot support themselves because of a developmental or physical disability.
+The child will continue to be eligible if all the following are met: The child became disabled before reaching the limiting age.
+The child is incapable of self-sustaining employment by reason of developmental or physical disability and is chiefly dependent upon the subscriber for support and maintenance.
+The subscriber is covered under this plan.
+The child's premiums, if any, continue to be paid.
+Within 31 days of the child reaching the limiting age, the subscriber furnishes us with a Request for Certification of Disabled Dependent form.
+We must approve the request for certification for coverage to continue.
+The subscriber provides us with proof of the child's disability and dependent status when we request it.
+We won't ask for proof more often than once a year after the 2-year period following the child's attainment of the limiting age.
+Leave of Absence Coverage for a subscriber and enrolled dependents may be continued for up to 90 days, or as otherwise required by law, when the employer grants the subscriber a leave of absence and premiums continue to be paid.
+Family and Medical Leave Act (FMLA) Under FMLA, employers must let an employee and dependents stay on the plan during a leave of absence that meets the requirements of FMLA.
+Employees have this right if: FMLA applies to the employer.
 In general, employers must comply with FMLA if they have 50 or more employees.
-FMLA applies to public agencies and private elementary and secondary schools of any size. - The employee meets FMLA requirements.
-Employees can keep coverage during an FMLA leave only if they have worked for the employer for 12 months or more and have worked at least 1,250 hours during the last 12 months before the leave is to start. - The employer approves the leave. - The leave of absence qualifies under FMLA.
+FMLA applies to public agencies and private elementary and secondary schools of any size.
+The employee meets FMLA requirements.
+Employees can keep coverage during an FMLA leave only if they have worked for the employer for 12 months or more and have worked at least 1,250 hours during the last 12 months before the leave is to start.
+The employer approves the leave.
+The leave of absence qualifies under FMLA.
 These leaves are called "FMLA Leaves" in this booklet.
-The leave can be unpaid, but the employer must protect the employee's job during the FMLA leave. - FMLA requires covered employers to provide employees up to 12 weeks of leave during a 12-month period for any of the reasons below: - For incapacity due to pregnancy, medical care during pregnancy or childbirth. - To care for a child after birth or placement for adoption or foster care. - o To care for a spouse, child or parent who has a serious health condition. - For a health condition so serious that the employee cannot do their job. - In some situations that come up because the employee's spouse, child or parent is on or is called to active duty in the armed forces overseas. - FMLA also lets employees take up to 26 weeks of leave during a 12-month period to care for a spouse, child, parent or next of kin who is a covered member of the armed forces and who has a serious injury or illness.
+The leave can be unpaid, but the employer must protect the employee's job during the FMLA leave.
+FMLA requires covered employers to provide employees up to 12 weeks of leave during a 12-month period for any of the reasons below: For incapacity due to pregnancy, medical care during pregnancy or childbirth.
+To care for a child after birth or placement for adoption or foster care.
+To care for a spouse, child or parent who has a serious health condition.
+For a health condition so serious that the employee's spouse, child or parent is on or is called to active duty in the armed forces overseas.
+FMLA also lets employees take up to 26 weeks of leave during a 12-month period to care for a spouse, child, parent or next of kin who is a covered member of the armed forces and who has a serious injury or illness.
 "Covered member of the armed forces" also means a veteran who was discharged from the armed forces (other than a dishonorable discharge) at any time during the 5 years before the FMLA leave starts.